kebbidailynews/kebbidailynewsafrica/content/news/2025-07-21-ui-and-ux-design-and-cloud-computing-securing-a-global-talent-visa-in-2025.md

 ---
-title: "UI and UX Design and Cloud Computing: Securing a Global Talent Visa"
+title: "Product Design and Cloud Computing: Securing a Global Talent Visa"
-excerpt: "UI and UX Design and Cloud Computing: Securing a Global Talent Visa"
+excerpt: "Product Design and Cloud Computing: Securing a Global Talent Visa"
 summary: >
-  UI/UX design and cloud computing open doors to the GTV, empowering Nigerians to join the UK’s tech scene.
+  Product design and cloud computing open doors to the GTV, empowering Nigerians to join the UK’s tech scene.
 Start building your portfolio today to seize this opportunity.
 author: KebbiDailyNews